yunuseozer/serde-program/report.md

   - src/*.rs: The main logic of untrusted code
 - Trusted parts:
   - Enclave.config.xml: The enclave configuration file; specifies the user defined parameters of the enclave such as stack and heap space.
 Note that by default, there's 256 KB stack space per thread, and 1 MB global head space.
   - Enclave.edl: Defines the ECALLS and OCALLS.
-EDL is a specific file format introduced by Intel, very similar to C heading file. *Edger8r*, a EDL compiler written in OCaml, converts *.edl to (1) Enclave_u.c + Enclave_u.h + (2) Enclave_t.c + Enclave_t.h, which contain proxy functions and marshaling data structure used in ECALL/OCALL operation
+EDL is a specific file format introduced by Intel, very similar to C heading file. *Edger8r*, a EDL compiler written in OCaml, converts *.edl to (1) Enclave_u.c + Enclave_u.h + (2) Enclave_t.c + Enclave_t.h, which contain proxy functions and marshalling data structure used in ECALL/OCALL operation
   - Enclave.lds: Linker script used to hide unnecessary symbols
   - Enclave_private.pem: The enclave's signing key.
 Used to generate the signed .so file
   - Cargo.toml: The manifest.
 The target is a staticlib obtained by compiling the trusted enclave part into an .a file, which is then linked together with serial sgx_* files provided by Intel to generate enclave.so.
 Finally, sgx_sign uses the private key stored in Enclave_private.pem, the configuration described in Enclave.config.xml and the .so file to generate enclave.signed.so